vanHeemstraPublications/dev-to/articles/globetrotters_with_step-ca_series/globetrotters-with-step-ca-episode-02.md

 part: 2
 ---

-## A Letter Only One Hand Can Sign
+## Episode 2: A Letter Only One Hand Can Sign

 Two travel buddies arrange a secret handshake before they part ways at the airport, so that if one of them later sends a postcard, the other can tell it's genuinely from them and not some prankster who found their address.
 That handshake is a shared secret.
 Both people know it.
 Either one could fake a postcard "from the other," and there'd be no way to tell who actually wrote it.